bug-hunter-squad/client/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

   1. Fork the Project
-  2. Create your Feature Branch git checkout -b feature/Angkasa-feature
+  2. Create your Feature Branch
-  3. Commit your Changes git commit -m 'Add some Angkasa-feature'
+  3. Commit your Changes
-  4. Push to the Branch git push origin feature/Angkasa-feature
+  4. Push to the Branch
   5. Open a Pull Request

 <h3 name="Related">Related Project</h3>
  <a href="https://github.com/bug-hunter-squad/backend.git">🚀 Backend ankasa ticketing </a><br/>
  <a href="https://github.com/bug-hunter-squad/backend.git">🚀 Client ankasa ticketing </a><br/>